-Words for sorrow and sadness in Celtic languages.
+Words for sorrow, sadness and related things in Celtic languages.

 Proto-Celtic | *brugnos = saddness, pain |